-Academic staff are respected in their field and have extensive connections with employers in the heritage sector.
+Academic staff are respected in their fields and have extensive connections with employers in the heritage sector.
 Students gain an understanding of and the ability to apply Icon's Professional Standards in Conservation.
-Alumni are among the most sought-after in their field, nationally and internationally.
-Two years after graduating, 70% of conservation students who responded to a questionnaire were working in their field of conservation (student questionnaire, 2015).
+Alumni are among the most sought-after in their fields, both nationally and internationally.

 The School of Conservation's active links in the heritage sector include: